Wallet for end users

 A -.webhook.-> DB[(Your DB<br/>balance_user1 += amount)]

-2. For each new user, create an Account Number with metadata.user_id.
+2. Create one Account Number per user with metadata.user_id.

-3. On transfer.inbound.succeeded, credit that user's balance in your DB.
+3. On transfer.inbound.succeeded, credit the user's balance in your DB.

 flowchart LR